-The current year audit shall be submitted to the DARS-OAS no later than December 15 of each year.
-If, for reasons not within the control of the area agency on aging, the audit cannot be submitted by this time, the area agency on aging shall make a written request for an extension of time.
+The current year audit shall be submitted to the DARS no later than December 15 of each year.
+If, for reasons not within the control of the Area Agency on Aging, the audit cannot be submitted by this time, the Area Agency on Aging shall complete and submit the Audit Report Extension Request Form located on the Providers Portal under the 'Forms/Reports' directory.
 A justifiable extension for an audit or agency-wide financial review may be granted.
 The request for an extension must be received by December 15.
-Submission of an audit or review report beyond the granted extension or an audit report that does not meet specific state and federal requirements may result in withholding of payments until the audit or independently reviewed financial statements is received and found to be consistent with all requirements.
+Submission of an audit or review report beyond the granted extension or an audit report that does not meet specific state and federal requirements may result in withholding of payments until the audit or independently reviewed financial statements is received and found to be consistent with all requirements (22VAC30-60-460).